Zamokwakhe/homework-2/readme.md

 # Set Up

 This homework will be turned in via a bitbucket repository.

-Start by making a new repository named `homework-2` in bitbucket.
+Start by _creating_ a new repository named `homework-2` in your bitbucket like we did in class.
 You must make this a _public_ repository. **Make sure it is public!**

-Navigate to your home directory and clone the repository.
+Navigate to your home directory and clone _my_ repository.

     cd
 	git clone git@bitbucket.org:mgidden/homework-2